-Thanks to the wonders of 3D printing there are many fantastic prosthetic options for children with certain kinds of upper limb difference.
-Sadly though, for children with very little or no forearm there are almost no options beside a cosmetic prosthesis (think of a doll’s hand) or expensive and heavy electronic (bionic) arms.
-As great as they are at boosting children’s confidence, many open source devices are weak, brittle and contain lots of small parts.
+Sadly, for children with very little or no forearm there are almost no options besides cosmetic prostheses (think of a doll’s hand) or expensive and heavy electronic (bionic) arms.
+As great as they are at boosting children’s confidence, many open source, 3D printed arms are weak, brittle and contain lots of small parts.
 They are bulky and must be worn over a child’s clothing.
-For these reasons they are not suitable for children under four years of age and can’t be certified as medical devices (CE certificated / FDA approved).
+For these reasons they are not suitable for children under four years of age and crucially can’t be certified as medical devices (CE certificated / FDA approved).

 What’s so different about Ambionics?

 All of our devices will be certified as safe for the intended age groups starting from just a few weeks of age.
 We’re seeking investment to implement a totally new approach (Very Early Prosthetic Intervention) and develop our unique hydraulic technology (patent pending) which enables infants as young as 8 months of age to operate a mechanical hand safely.
-We believe we can achieve this without expensive motors, control systems and batteries or complicated wire and lever mechanisms and harnesses.
-By placing water-filled rubber sacks (actuators) at pressure points on the body (e.g. under the arm, inside the socket or even within a shoe!) pressure can be generated by the user which then operates the grabbing system.
-Our approach is bio-mimetic – inspired by the way that spiders use fluid pressure to move their legs!
+We can achieve this without expensive motors, control systems and batteries or complicated wire and lever mechanisms and harnesses.
+Instead, by placing water-filled rubber sacks (actuators) at pressure points on the body (e.g. under the arm, inside the socket or even within a shoe!) pressure can be generated by the user which then operates the grabbing system.
+Our approach is bio-mimetic – inspired by the way that spiders use fluid pressure to move their legs.